 Parking, affordable housing, annexation up for discussion at Decatur City Commission retreatThe Decatur City Commission.
 Top row, left to right: Brian Smith, Kelly Walsh, and Scott Drake.
 Bottom row: Mayor Pro Tem Tony Powers and Mayor Patti Garrett.
+Smith and Drake are not seeking reelection this year.
 Photo obtained via the city of Decatur.

 The Decatur City Commission will begin the new year with its annual retreat on Jan.
 31, a two-day long public meeting held two hours outside city limits at Brasstown Valley Resort in Young Harris, Ga.